SeanHwangG/test/computer-science/network.md

 * Calculated by performing what's known as a cyclical redundancy check against the frame
 * CRC for data integrity, polynomial division to create a number that represent a larger set of data

-* Preamble
-  * seven bytes alternating 0, 1 → buffer between frames, synch internal clocks
+* Preamble: Seven bytes alternating 0, 1 → buffer between frames, synch internal clocks
   * SFD signals to a receiving device that the preamble is over

 * Dest Address